-Sourcing is part of the supply chain management.
-Any importer, manufacturer, business owner, or retail store will need to look at sourcing products, goods, and services.
+Sourcing is part of supply chain management.
+Any importer, manufacturer, business owner, or retail store must look at sourcing products, goods, and services.
 Sourcing is an essential part of any procurement process.

 Product sourcing is when you source or look to find a supplier for a product you need.
 Strategic sourcing is strategically sourcing products.
 Strategic sourcing is not about the lowest purchase price but the lowest overall cost.
 Product sourcing and strategic sourcing are very similar, but strategic sourcing is sourcing with a plan in place.

 - Why Strategic Sourcing Is Important